Computer model

 convex and concave surfaces of the

 sculpture differently.
-D
+Dark, softly lit,

 matte concavities with curves.
 Polished